-The Best Foodie Experiences and Food Tours in the Bay of Islands
+The Best Food and Wine Tours in the Bay of Islands

-Dine on local seafood, drink wine straight from the winery, taste handmade chocolates at the factory, sail the bay while indulging on a gourmet lunch… It’s all waiting for foodies in the Bay of Islands.
+Dine on local seafood, drink wine straight from the winery, taste handmade chocolates at the factory, and sail the bay while indulging in a gourmet lunch; it’s all waiting for foodies in the Bay of Islands.
 With its subtropical climate, the Bay of Islands is a fabulous yet underrated fruit-growing and wine region, which provides boutique winery and artisan experiences to please any food-lover.
 Friendly locals are eager to share the local flavours with you, whether through the farmers’ market, restaurants or even in their own home with a cooking class.
 Intrigued?
-We’ll go into more detail in this list of the best things to do in the Bay of Islands for foodies!
+We’ll go into more detail in this list of the best foodie experiences and wine tours in the Bay of Islands!

 1. Experience the Bay Through a Wine Tour

 The Bay of Islands is one of the most underrated wine-growing regions of New Zealand, which means you’ll get a truly off-the-beaten-track feel for any winery visit or wine tour you’ll experience here.
-For instance, hop on a winery tour with Rogue Pony who offer unique private tours in a luxury Jeep or Mustang.
-They do winery-hopping tours if you want to make the most of the local wine scene, while their scenic tours explore some of the natural and historical attractions with a winery lunch included.
-Find out more about Rogue Pony’s tours on Viator and Tripadvisor.
-Plus, see more private tours in our 8 Luxury Activities in the Bay of Islands.
+For instance, indulge in a private winery tour with the Kernhem Group who offer comprehensive tours incorporating wine tasting and sightseeing.
+The full-day experience explores some of the natural and historical attractions, including Haruru Falls and the Waitangi Treaty Grounds, before embarking on a journey to the Kerikeri wine region.
+See more private tours like this in our 10 Best Luxury Experiences in the Bay of Islands.

 Location: Pick-ups are available from accommodations in Paihia and Kerikeri.